Barney Circle

-Barney Circle is a small residential neighborhood located between the west bank of the Anacostia River and the eastern edge of Capitol Hill in southeast Washington, D.C., in the United States.
-The neighborhood is characterized by its sense of community, activism, walkability, and historic feel.
-The neighborhood's name derives from the eponymous former traffic circle Pennsylvania Avenue SE just before it crosses the John Philip Sousa Bridge over the Anacostia.
-The traffic circle is named for Commodore Joshua Barney, Commander of the Chesapeake Bay Flotilla in the War of 1812.
+Barney Circle is a historic district in the Hill East neighborhood of Southeast Washington, D.C.
+It is bounded by the Anacostia River to the south, Potomac Ave to the north, 17th Street to the east, and Kentucky Ave to the west.
+The district's name derives from the eponymous former traffic circle at Pennsylvania Avenue just before it crosses the John Philip Sousa Bridge over the Anacostia River.
+The traffic circle is named for Joshua Barney, Commander of the Chesapeake Bay Flotilla in the War of 1812.

-Neighborhood

-The Barney Circle neighborhood covers the area bounded by Pennsylvania Avenue SE, Potomac Avenue SE, 15th Street SE, and 17th Street SE.
-However, many of the residents of the surrounding areas (such as the Lincoln Park and Capitol Hill East neighborhoods) consider themselves to live in Barney Circle.
-The neighborhood's imprecise boundaries may stretch as far north as East Capitol Street, as far south as the Southeast Boulevard, and as far east as D.C.
-Jail at 19th and D Streets SE.

 History

+Barney Circle is a historic district in the Hill East neighborhood of southeast Washington, D.C., bounded by the Anacostia River to the south, Potomac Ave to the north, 17th Street to the east, and Kentucky Ave to the west.
+However, many of the residents of the surrounding areas (such as the Lincoln Park and Capitol Hill neighborhoods) consider themselves to live in Barney Circle.

 The Congressional Cemetery was established in 1807 and the Eastern Methodist Cemetery operated from 1824 to 1892.
 Even though the neighborhood now known as Barney Circle was located near the District's Eastern Market and the Navy Yard, the construction of ammunition depots and the Washington Asylum Hospital in the mid-19th century push development southward on Barrack's Row in lieu of eastward on Pennsylvania Avenue SE.
 The neighborhood known as Barney Circle remained relatively undeveloped and its streets remained unpaved throughout the 19th century.
 The Pennsylvania Avenue Bridge that connected the neighborhood known as Barney Circle to neighborhoods east of the Anacostia River built until 1890.

 The neighborhood began to develop in 1902 after Arthur E. Randle won approval from the Congress to lay streetcar tracks across the bridge.
 The first houses in the core of the neighborhood were built in 1905.
 The East Washington Heights Traction Railroad was incorporated on June 18, 1898.
 By 1903 it ran from the Capitol along Pennsylvania Avenue SE to Barney Circle, and by 1908, it went across the bridge to Randle Highlands (now known as Twining) as far as 27th St SE.
 By 1917 it had been extended out Pennsylvania Avenue past 33rd Street SE., but the company ceased operations by 1923.